BMW 2 Series Convertible review

 More important is the extra strengthening the cabrio gets to make up for the lack of a roof has really imbued the car with a strong, solid feel – there was hardly a hint of body wobble over our test route that included some pretty poor surfaces.

-The steering is nicely weighted and full of feel, while there’s plenty of grip and a nice balance to the handling – thanks in no small part to the perfect 50:50 weight distribution front to back.
+The steering is nicely weighted and full of feel, while there’s plenty of grip and a nice balance to the handling – thanks in no small part to the perfect 50:50 weight distribution front to back and BMW’s traditional front-engined rear-wheel drive layout giving the driver plenty of confidence to push the car.

-A tenth place finish for BMW in our annual Driver Power satisfaction survey is a pretty good showing, but BMW’s dealers didn’t do as well ranking in 21st spot.
-We’d expect a 2 Series to be fairly reliable, though, as the mechanicals are well proven in the 2-Series Coupé and 1 Series.
+A 10th place finish for BMW in our annual Driver Power satisfaction survey is a pretty good showing, but BMW’s dealers didn’t do as well ranking in 21st spot.
+We’d expect the 2 Series Convertible to be fairly reliable, though, as the mechanicals are well proven in the 2-Series Coupe and 1 Series, so any gremlins should have been ironed out by now.

-Pop-up roll-over hoops behind the rear headrests will protect the car in a split second if sensors think the car’s about to topple over, while the side airbags will also protect the head in a side impact.
+Pop-up roll-over hoops behind the rear headrests will protect the car in a fraction of a second if sensors think the car’s about to roll over, while the side airbags will also protect the head in a side impact.
 There are also numerous other safety features as standard or on the options list.

 Private buyers should always take advantage of BMW’s pre-paid annual servicing packs when they buy their cars – it makes servicing at BMW main dealers much more affordable.